 - Place cut out shapes onto the baking sheet and bake for 8 minutes or until cookies start to turn a light golden colour around the edges.
 They may still be a bit soft but will firm up as they cool.
 Let cool completely on a wire rack before icing.

 - Make the icing.
-Using an electric mixer, prepare icing according to packet instructions ensuring you do not add too much water.
-Once stiff peaks have formed, the icing is ready to be piped onto the cookies.
+Follow the directions in the post to make your royal icing.
 This icing dries hard, so make sure to cover any left over icing with a wet paper towel.

 - Decorate the cookies.
 Divide the icing into bowls and tint your desired colours.
 Pipe an outline around the edges of the cookies.
 Once complete let dry for 30-60 minutes until the outlines have formed a crust.
 Squeeze remaining icing back into the bowl and add about 2 tablespoons more water to thin out the mixture.
 Place icing back into the piping bag and fill in the outlines of the cookies.
 Set aside on a wire rack to dry and continue to pipe remaining cookies with different colours.
 Once the cookies have formed a crust, you can pipe on your designs and the features of the bunny.
 See the blog post for more details on creating the designs.

 - Icing will crust after a couple of hours but needs to be left overnight to harden completely.
 The cookies themselves will remain soft and in the morning they will be fine to stack and store in an airtight container for up to 5 days.